IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Schema.org JSON-LD
 ^^^^^^^^^^^^^^^^^^

-Please note that the ``schema.org`` format has changed in backwards-incompatible ways after Dataverse software version 4.9.4:
+Please note that the ``schema.org`` format has changed in backwards-incompatible ways after Dataverse Software version 4.9.4:

 - "description" was a single string and now it is an array of strings.
 - "citation" was an array of strings and now it is an array of objects.